 Signs of a Good Artist Manager

-Here is what you should be looking for:
+Here is what you should be looking for.
+Your potential manager:

-Your potential manager’s office wall should be lined with platinum awards of the current or recent artists he or she has represented.
+should have an office wall lined with platinum awards of the current or recent artists he or she has represented.

-Your potential manager should have an intricate understanding of the music industry especially contract and intellectual property law, deal making, publishing, royalties, booking, touring, accounting, and marketing and business planning.
+must have an intricate understanding of the music industry.
+Especially contract and intellectual property law, deal making, publishing, royalties, booking, touring, accounting, and marketing and business planning.

-Your potential manager should have at least a business card (I kid you not) a legal business address, a client list (verifiable of course), and a detailed plan as to how they are going to take you from zero to “Guitar Hero” in a reasonable amount of time.
+must at least have a business card (I kid you not), a legal business address, a client list (verifiable of course), and a detailed plan as to how they are going to take you from zero to “Guitar Hero” in a reasonable amount of time.

 When You Can’t Find a Good Manager, Hire a Family Member

 It may not be completely necessary to have someone outside of your circle manage your music career.
 In fact, plenty of famous artists have found great managers right within their own gene pools.
-Artists such as Usher, Ashanti, and Jessica and Ashley Simpson, are all managed by their parents (or were at some point in their careers).
+Artists such as Usher, Ashanti, and Jessica and Ashley Simpson are all managed by their parents.
+(Or, they were at some point in their careers).
 Nevertheless, having a family member manage you depends on the type of relationship you have with your family.
-Bad family relationships lead to even worst business arrangements; dysfunction breeds dysfunction.
+Bad family relationships lead to even worst business arrangements.
+Dysfunction breeds dysfunction.

-Ozzy Osbourne is (or was) managed by his wife Sharon Osbourne, and Ray J and Brandy are (or were) managed by their mom Sonia Norwood.
-In addition, Jay-Z manages his wife Beyonce’s career, and I’m sure Diggy Simmons gets a little help from his dad Joseph “Run” Simmons and his uncle Russell Simmons.
+Ozzy Osbourne is (or was) managed by his wife Sharon Osbourne.
+Ray J and Brandy are (or were) managed by their mom Sonia Norwood.
+In addition, Jay-Z manages his wife Beyonce’s career.
+And I’m sure Diggy Simmons gets a little help from his dad Joseph “Run” Simmons and his uncle Russell Simmons.
 Every now and then it’s best to keep it all in the family.

-Opposingly, if you look at the relationship Lindsay Lohan has with her father, you might want to go out and find the first manager who will work with you.
+On the other hand, if you look at the relationship Lindsay Lohan has with her father, you might want to find the first manager who will work with you.

 Whether friend, family, or stranger, someone needs to be your guide and mouthpiece.
 In the music industry, you need someone to take the lead and serve as your appointed representative.

 Yet, there are two sides to this equation.
-Say the manager does in fact fail to get you and your band an audition with a major recording company, but by no fault of his own.
-Let’s say the reason why the manager failed at his mission was that you and your band have failed to complete your demo on time, resulting in the manager not being able to shop your material.
+Say the manager does in fact fail to get you and your band an audition with a major recording company.
+But by no fault of his own.
+Let’s say the reason why the manager failed at his mission was that you failed to complete your demo on time.
+So the manager wasn’t able to shop your material.